No charges for Indiana police officer who fatally shot Dreasjon Reed during a foot pursuit | NewsChannel 3-12

 “This special grand jury returned a ‘No Bill.’
 This term means there is insufficient evidence to indict or accuse Officer Dejoure Mercer of a crime,” said Special Prosecutor Rosemary Khoury during Tuesday’s news conference, appearing to hold back tears.

-Sgt.
-Grace Sibley, a spokesperson for the IMPD, noted the result may be “frustrating.”
-But she hopes the city can move “forward, improve the relationship between our officers and neighborhoods, and bring us closer to healing the division in our community.”
+The Indianapolis Metropolitan Police Department noted the result may be “frustrating.”
+But it hopes the city can move “forward, improve the relationship between our officers and neighborhoods, and bring us closer to healing the division in our community.”

-“We look forward to continuing a productive dialogue with our residents and building the types of partnerships with our neighborhoods that prevent violence,” she said in a statement to CNN.
+“We look forward to continuing a productive dialogue with our residents and building the types of partnerships with our neighborhoods that prevent violence,” the department said in a statement to CNN.

-Mercer remains on administrative duty, and it’s not clear when his leave will end, Sibley said.
+Mercer remains on administrative duty, and it’s not clear when his leave will end, police said.

 “The most challenging part was trying not to let my emotions become involved.
 There was a lot of evidence to sort through,” Khoury said during the news conference announcing the decision Tuesday.

-Note: Correction: An earlier version of this article attributed a statement from the Indianapolis Metropolitan Police Department to the wrong person.
-The article has been updated.